influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.7/administration/ldap.md

 Update the following settings in each data node configuration file (`/etc/influxdb/influxdb.conf`):

-- Enable HTTP authentication:
+1. Under `[http]`, enable HTTP authentication by setting `auth-enabled` to `true`.
-  - Set the `[http]` `auth-enabled` configuration setting, or corresponding environment variable `INFLUXDB_HTTP_AUTH_ENABLED`, to `true`.
+   (Or set the corresponding environment variable `INFLUXDB_HTTP_AUTH_ENABLED` to `true`.)
-    Default is `false`.
-- Configure the HTTP shared secret to validate requests using JSON web tokens (JWT) and sign each HTTP payload with the secret and username:
+2. Configure the HTTP shared secret to validate requests using JSON web tokens (JWT) and sign each HTTP payload with the secret and username.
-  - Set the `[http]` configuration setting for `shared-secret`, or the corresponding environment variable `INFLUXDB_HTTP_SHARED_SECRET`.
+   Set the `[http]` configuration setting for `shared-secret`, or the corresponding environment variable `INFLUXDB_HTTP_SHARED_SECRET`.

-    Default value is `""`.
-- (Optional) If you're enabling authentication on meta nodes, data nodes must also include the following configurations:
+If you're enabling authentication on meta nodes, data nodes must also include the following configurations:

   - `INFLUXDB_META_META_AUTH_ENABLED` environment variable, or `[http]` configuration setting `meta-auth-enabled`, is set to `true`.
     Default value is `false`.